OUR STORY

 The gallery has a range of strong collections from the the local Katherine region (Jawoyn, Dalabon, Mali), Arnhem Land, the Kimberley’s, Central and Western Desert (Walpiri).

-After working with artists for many years, in 2009 founders Alex and Petrena Ariston developed Top Didj Cultural Experience (now closed).
-Visitors to the gallery often wanted to meet and interact with Indigenous people to learn more about their rich culture.
-Sadly Alex passed away suddenly in November 2021 just before the opening of the new gallery but his work and legacy lives on.
+After working with artists for many years, in 2009 founders Alex and Petrena Ariston developed Top Didj Cultural Experience (currently unavailable).
+Visitors to the gallery often wanted to meet and interact with Indigenous people to learn more about their rich culture and the Cultural Experience gave guests the interactions and experiences they were seeking.